• Skip to primary navigation

 glue wooden letters in sections

-To ensure the letters would set up, I glued them in sections, then the next day I glued the sections together, and let them set up overnight.
+To ensure the letters would set up, I glued them in sections, then glued the sections together the next day and let them set up overnight.

 sand joy letters made from oak flooring

 I wanted to be gentle with the glued pieces.
-To sand them, I placed them on a board that was flat.
+To sand them, I placed them on a flat board.
 My plastic table has very uneven places.

 mouse sander for JOY letters